Policy

 - VET materials are items required for the provision of a VET program.
 These items are necessarily consumed or transformed by students as part of training or assessment requirements.

-- Where an item or part of an item is consumed or transformed through the undertaking of the VET program the item is deemed as a consumable and is covered by VET materials funding provided to schools.
-Examples include ingredients for a recipe, make up kits, and workbooks students need to complete as part of assessment.
+- Where an item is consumed or transformed through the undertaking of the VET program, the item is deemed as consumable and is covered by VET materials funding provided to schools.
+For example, the ingredients for a recipe that students need to complete as part of assessment.

 The funding of VET materials aims to allow government schools to support VET selection based on a student’s strengths and interests, without the barrier of financial constraints.
 If a student is unable to provide or purchase their own tools and equipment, the school must ensure that the student has free access to tools and equipment as required for the delivery of the curriculum.